 Some of output signals have a hardwired specific mapping to Mach3 signals so those signals can not be remapped to different pins.
 However those pins can be used as general purpose output pins that are mappable to other Mach3 signals if the corresponding functionality is disabled.
-There is no way to remap those Mach3 signals to different pins or use those pins for anything else if the corresponding axis (or Dir/Step Spindle) is enabled in Mach3 config.
+There is no way to remap those Mach3 signals to different pins or use those pins for anything else if the corresponding axis is enabled in Mach3 config.